akhileshdutt/akhileshdutt/README.md

 <h1>👋 Hello, I'm Akhilesh Dutt!</h1>
-🎓 B.Tech in Computer Science and Engineering
+🎓 B.Tech in Computer Science and Engineering<br>
-📍 Lovely Professional University | Jalandhar, Punjab
+📍 Lovely Professional University | Jalandhar, Punjab<br>
 💼 Passionate about Software Development, Full Stack Web, and Cybersecurity

 <h3>🧑‍💻 About Me</h3>
 I’m a software enthusiast with a strong foundation in both frontend and backend development.
 From building responsive interfaces to ensuring server-side performance and security, I love transforming ideas into functional web solutions.
 Alongside development, I have hands-on exposure to cloud services, security fundamentals, and have led impactful community initiatives.